jingsh/Geometry-calibration-for-tomographic-x-ray-imaging-systems/README.md

 Drag the function file into your project and/or add it to your matlab function search path.

 ## How to use?
-The function will output three values corresponding to the x-ray focal spot positions $$x$$, y, and z in the detector coordinate system.
+The function will output three values corresponding to the x-ray focal spot positions x, y, and z in the detector coordinate system.